 Understand, running a small business or an online business in particular is slightly different from doing your business offline.

-So, there are things you won’t take for granted if you’re planning to have a successful business.
+So, there are things you won’t take for granted if you’re planning grow an online business successfully.

 Because you’ll have to do more than enough to get people who’ll probably never meet you physically, to trust you with their money.

-Be able to create a convincing picture of what you want to achieve in the long run, where you’ll be in 2-5 years and what you’re going to achieve when you get there.
+Also, keep a clear picture of where you’re going with your business.
+Be able to create a convincing picture of what you want to achieve in the long run, where you’ll be in 2-5 years and what you’re going to do to get to that destination.

 Always refer to this picture during those days you get discouraged.
 Hang it somewhere you can see it more often.